Hi, I'm Silke.

 But somewhere between podcasts, articles, morning reels, trending protocols, and the friend who just discovered the new thing, caring quietly turned into pressure.

-Pressure to not get it wrong.
+Pressure to choose the best option, to follow the right routine, and to not get it wrong.

 Clarity doesn’t always follow.
 Most days, the noise just gets louder.